tonethar/IGME-430-Spring-2021/hw-notes/HW-random-jokes-plus.md

   - `<link>` to this file from **error.html**
   - load it using `fs`, and write a response handler for it
   - add an endpoint for **default-styles.css**:
-    - don't forget to send the corrent content type - which is `text/css`!
+    - don't forget to send the correct content type - which is `text/css`!
     - don't forget to send the proper status code - which is `200`!

 <hr><hr>